dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/features-supported.md

 The new TEI Card design includes:

 * Last update date
-* Other enrollments in programs with displayFrontPageList
-* At least **3 main attributes**.
+* The first 2 attributes with displayInList option
-  * If there are more, there will be an arrow to display the full list (only attributes with displayInList option)
+  * If there are more, there will be an arrow to display the full list
+* Enrollment org unit
 * Enrollment status label if **completed** or **cancelled**
 * Overdue icon if an overdue event exists with the most recent overdue event date
+* Follow-up icon if the TEI is marked
 * Card image (one of the following options):
   * Profile picture when available or
   * First letter of the first attribute or